About the Project

 Mitch holds a B.A. in economics from the University of Michigan and an M.A. in telecommunications from Michigan State University.

-In addition to an introductory presentation prepared by the CERI project team, the webinar will include a presentation, discussion and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.
+In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation, discussion and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.